bob-collective/bob/docs/docs/learn/introduction/ideal-l2.md

 - **Decentralization**: Bitcoin operates without a central governing body.
 It is maintained by a distributed network of nodes, ensuring open participation and resistance to censorship and external authoritative interference.
 - **Portability**: Bitcoin can be seamlessly transferred to any recipient globally, available 24/7.

 New experiments relying on these values can flourish and trade some of these values to favor innovation and novel use cases.
-In turn. successful experiments can be adopted by Bitcoin itself, further strengthening the Bitcoin ecosystem.
+In turn, successful experiments can be adopted by Bitcoin itself, further strengthening the Bitcoin ecosystem.
 By default, creation should not weaken Bitcoin's core values but expand them within a dedicated ecosystem.

 ## Scaling, User Experience, and Privacy